-A modeling approach for incorporating a two-port network with S-parameters in the finite-difference time-domain (FDTD) method is reported.
+A modeling approach for incorporating a two-port network with S-parameters in the finite-difference time-domain (FDTD) method is reported in this paper.
 The proposed method utilizes the time-domain Y-parameters to describe the network characteristics, and incorporates the Y-parameters into the FDTD algorithm.
-The generalized pencil-of-function technique is applied to improve the memory efficiency of this algorithm by generating a complex exponential series for the Y-parameters and using recursive convolution in the FDTD updating equations.
+The generalized pencil-of-function (GPOF) technique is applied to improve the memory efficiency of this algorithm by generating a complex exponential series for the Y-parameters and using recursive convolution in the FDTD updating equations.
 A modeling example is given, which shows that this approach is effective and accurate.
 This modeling technique can be extended for incorporating any number of N-port networks in the FDTD modeling.

 The definitive version is available at http://dx.doi.org/10.1109/7260.914308

 FDTD; Maxwell Equation; Maxwell Equations; N-Port Networks; S-Parameters; Algorithm Memory Efficiency; Circuit Analysis Computing; Complex Exponential Series; Computational Complexity; Convolution; Equivalent Circuits; Equivalent Lumped Element Circuit Model; Fast Fourier Transforms; Finite Difference Time-Domain Analysis; Generalized Pencil-Of-Function Technique; Inverse FFT; Microstrip Circuit; Microstrip Circuits; Modeling Approach; Network Characteristics; Nonlinear Network Analysis; Recursive Convolution; Time-Domain Y-Parameters; Time-Domain Series; Two-Port Networks; Updating Equations; FDTD Method; Generalized Pencil-Of-Function (GPOF); S-Parameters

 Article - Journal